Bheki Cele: Incident with Ian Cameron

 In an event in Gugulethu, Police Minister Bheki Cele had a confrontation with Ian Cameron, director of community safety for Action Society, a non-profit organisation focusing on violent crime.
 The incident occurred during a community policing engagement where Cameron made comments regarding the community having to do the work of the police, which appeared to agitate Cele.
 Cele responded with remarks about his experiences during apartheid and shouted "shut up" at Cameron before officials removed Cameron from the premises.
 Cameron later expressed that his issue was not with Cele personally but with the position he occupied and his handling of crime-related matters.
 This incident highlighted tensions and differing perspectives on community safety, police efficacy, and responsibility in addressing crime.

 Police corruption scandal

 In July 2025, Cele was implicated in the police corruption scandal involving Vusumuzi Matlala who is currently in prison.
-Reports confirm that while we has the minister of police, Cele stayed in a luxury penthouse suite owned by Matlala just days before Matlala’s company was awarded a R360 million SAPS health services tender.
+Reports allege that while he was the minister of police, Cele stayed in a luxury penthouse suite owned by Matlala just days before Matlala’s company was awarded a R360 million SAPS health services tender.

 Bheki Cele's name was added to the seven top names that are going to testify to parliament ad hoc against Mkhwanazi's allegations.
 Cele began making providing testimony before parliament’s ad hoc committee on 23 October 2025.
+Matlala claimed that he gave Cele R500 000.